TaitoUnited/taito-cli/docs/tutorial/03-version-control.md

 - TODO
 ```

 There is a lot to remember.
-However, if you use taito-cli for managing your branches, you don't have to remember all these conventions.
+However, if you use Taito CLI for managing your branches, you don't have to remember all these conventions.

 ##### TODO COMMIT MESSAGES!